HomeProductivityevernote

 Do these apps work offline on a tablet?

-Both let you read and edit notes offline, then sync when you reconnect.
-OneNote keeps recent notebooks available offline by default, while Evernote's offline access for all notebooks is tied to its paid plan, so check that before relying on it.
+Both let you read and edit offline, then sync when you reconnect.
+OneNote keeps recent notebooks available offline by default.
+Evernote's offline access for all notebooks is part of its paid plan, so check that before you rely on it on the road.